 Kretzmer, Gordon, and Abbott tried to end meeting (11:05).
-Howard
+Howard became uneasy again.
+He wanted to cut CTA out of study.

 The Board tried to placate him.
 Mr. Fisher, a previous speaker and McCunn supporter, spoke again on the Commission - "as far as teachers are concerned, if it looks like a duck and walks like a duck and talks like a duck and lays eggs like a duck, when eggs hatch you don't ask for an identity card."